Virginia Guns Defense Lawyer / Fairfax Criminal Lawyer

 Virginia Criminal Lawyer for Fairfax County, Arlington, Prince William, Loudoun & Beyond

 Virginia guns and weapons defense lawyer on the need for aggressive defense against such prosecutions

-Although the Constitution's Second Amendment addresses the right to bear arms, the reality is that handgun and other weapons prosecutions remain part of the bread and butter of police, prosecutors and politicians.
+Guns and weapons charges in criminal court need aggressive defense.
+As a Fairfax Criminal Lawyer, Jonathan L. Katz knows that although the Constitution's Second Amendment addresses the right to bear arms, the reality is that handgun and other weapons prosecutions remain part of the bread and butter of police, prosecutors and politicians.
 The penalties for violating weapons laws can sometimes be particularly harsh.

-Beware the harsh mandatory minimum sentencing that can come with possessing firearms in connection with drug crimes.
+Beware being a convicted felon in possession of a firearm.
+Beware the harsh mandatory minimum sentencing that can come with possessing guns and other firearms in connection with drug crimes.

 Fairfax criminal lawyer Jonathan L. Katz pursues your best defense against felony, misdemeanor, DUI, and weapons prosecutions.
 Call 703-383-1100 for a free in-person consultation and action plan with Jon Katz about your court-pending criminal or DWI case.